+The ALAC and At-Large have a particular interest in .ORG, due to its connection to the Internet Society.
+As noted in ALAC’s .NET comment, a significant portion of .ORG registration fees “are returned to serve the Internet community [through] redistribution of .org funds into the community by the Internet Society, to support Internet development.”
+Notably, this includes support for the IETF, an “organized activity” of the Internet Society (ISOC).
+The IETF is a critical organization in the development, safety, security, and resiliency of the Internet and the DNS.
+Furthermore, ISOC’s goals and priorities, while far broader than At-Large (and even ICANN), parallel those of At-Large and the interests of end-users.
+Many At-Large Structures are also ISOC Chapters, further demonstrating the commonality of interests.

 When considering this issue in the context of the .ORG renewal, it is important to note that Public Interest Registry (PIR) has not increased rates at all over the last three years, even though it had the right to increase prices cumulatively by more than 30% during that time period.
 It is our understanding that when PIR has contemplated an increase in .ORG pricing, the matter has been discussed thoroughly by the Board, which analyzed the pros and cons, taking into account the potential benefits, the impact on the market, and the impact on the image of PIR.
 This approach is consistent with the mission and priorities of Public Interest Registry, as set forth on its website at https://pir.org/resources/faq/:

 As our name implies, we exist to serve the public interest online.
 Our globally diverse team is committed to providing a stable online platform where everyone has a voice.
 As an advocate for collaboration, safety and security on the Internet, Public Interest Registry's mission is to empower the global noncommercial community to use the Internet more effectively, and to take a leadership position among Internet stakeholders on policy and other issues relating to the domain naming system.